Passalora

 Passalora Fr., Summa veg.
 Scand., Sectio Post.
 (Stockholm): 500 (1849).

-Index Fungorum number: IF 9233; Facesoffungi number: FoF 08539, 557 morphological species (Species Fungorum 2021), 17 species with molecular data.
+Index Fungorum number: IF 9233; Facesoffungi number: FoF 08539, 557 morphological species (Species Fungorum 2022), 17 species with molecular data.

-Hyphomycetous, pathogenic.
+Hyphomycetous, associated with leaf spot.
 Sexual morph: Unknown.
 Asexual morph: Mycelium internal, consisting of hyaline, branched, septate hyphae.
 Stromata absent or small.
 Conidiophores emerging through stomata, in fascicles, unbranched or branched, straight to flexuous, at times with a single basal septum, usually up to 3-septate, medium brown, somewhat swollen in the conidiogenous region.
 Conidiogenous cells integrated, terminal, with flat, somewhat thickened and darkened loci.
 Conidia solitary, olivaceous to pale brown, thin-walled, smooth, straight or gently curved, mostly didymosporous, constricted at septum, with somewhat thickened, darkened and refractive hila (adapted from Videira et al. 2017).

 Type species: Passalora bacilligera (Mont. & Fr.)
 Fresen.